lalomorales22/penguins/docs/gateway/tailscale.md

 - Tailscale Serve/Funnel requires the `tailscale` CLI to be installed and logged in.
 - `tailscale.mode: "funnel"` refuses to start unless auth mode is `password` to avoid public exposure.
+- `tailscale.mode: "serve"` refuses to start if Serve identity auth is enabled but neither `gateway.auth.password` nor `gateway.auth.tailscaleAllowUsers` is configured.
 - Set `gateway.tailscale.resetOnExit` if you want Penguins to undo `tailscale serve` or `tailscale funnel` configuration on shutdown.
 - `gateway.bind: "tailnet"` is a direct Tailnet bind (no HTTPS, no Serve/Funnel).